-EV, short for expected value, is the most vital mathematical concept in poker.
-When we say that something is +EV it means the play is expected to be profitable in the longrun.
-Whereas a play that is -EV is expected to lose us money in the longrun.
-The most simple poker expected value (EV) formula is this:
+Poker EV, short for expected value, is the most vital mathematical concept in poker.
+When we say that something is +EV it means the play is expected to be profitable in the long run.
+Whereas a play that is -EV is expected to lose us money in the long run.

 EV is the most important mathematical concept in poker.
-Without a solid grasp of EV and ability to create +EV plays, a player is doomed to fail.
-In this video I’ll show you what EV is, how to use it, and why understanding it vital for poker success.
+Without a solid grasp of EV and the ability to create +EV plays, a player is doomed to fail.
+In this guide, I’ll show you what EV is, how to use it, and why understanding it is vital for poker success.

 Like I mentioned earlier, EV stands for expected value.
-It’s the mathematical way of saying “in the longrun this play is expected to net me X amount of money”.
-Now you may have heard the terms +EV or -EV before, and these simply mean that a play is expected to be profitable in the longrun, or that a play is expected to lose us money in the longrun.
+It’s the mathematical way of saying “in the long run this play is expected to net me X amount of money”.
+If you’ve heard the terms +EV or -EV before, these simply describe if a line or play rates to make or lose money in the long term.

 Let’s break it down simply.
 We have %W which is how often we will win a given hand.
-We have $W which is how much much we will win the times we do in fact win.
+We have $W which is how much we will win the times we do in fact win.
 We have %L which is how often we will lose this hand.
-And lastly we have $L which is how much money we lose when we lose this hand.
+And lastly, we have $L which is how much money we lose when we lose this hand.
 Not too bad right?
 But how can we actually use this?
 I’m so glad you asked!

 You and I are going to play a game.
 It’s a fun game where we take out a fair coin, with one side heads and one side tails, and we flip it.
-In this game if the coin lands on heads I will pay you $3 and if the coin lands on tails you will pay me $1.
+In this game, if the coin lands on heads I will pay you $3 and if the coin lands on tails you will pay me $1.

 So if we do the math quickly we see $1.5 – $.5 = +$1.
-Which means that in the longrun you are expected to win $1 each time we flip the coin.
+This means that in the long run you are expected to win $1 each time we flip the coin.
 Now if we only flip the coin two times your only outcomes are +$6, +$2, or -$2…so you can see how in the short term the results can seem quite different than the +$1 expected value we calculated a second ago.
 But if we flip the coin millions of times you will average a $1 profit each time I flip.

-1. We want to constantly find little games like this that are +EV
+- We want to constantly find little games like this that are +EV

-2. We want to avoid playing games where the EV is negative
+- We want to avoid playing games where the EV is negative

 With that said, let’s see how this all applies to poker…

-So in this situation we can easily figure out $W and $L. If we call and win we will win the SB’s stack and also our $1 big blind.
+So in this situation, we can easily figure out $W and $L. If we call and win we will win the SB’s stack and also our $1 big blind.
 Once money has been put into the pot, even just a forced bet like the big blind, it no longer belongs to us.
 That means the $W in this spot is $1 + $12 for $13 total.

 The $L is simply how much we would lose if we called this and lost the pot.
 Well since the $1 big blind doesn’t belong to us we can only lose $11 by calling this.
 So $L equals $11.

-The last thing we need is the %W and %L. In the coin example we knew that a coin had a 50/50 chance of coming up heads or tails.
+The last thing we need is the %W and %L. In the coin flip example, we knew that a coin had a 50/50 chance of coming up heads or tails.
 But what about in a poker hand?
 To figure out our %W and %L we can use an equity calculator like Equilab and figure out our equity (or estimated chance of winning) against our opponent’s range of hands.

 Now we just plug everything in, solve it, and ensure that a call here is +EV.